 Apprenticeship Training Programs

-School District No. 42 and various post secondary institutions and trades training organizations have joined together to offer apprenticeship training programs to grade 10, 11 &12 students and adult learners.
-Students going into grade 12 now have the option to graduate PLUS get first year post-secondary certification and apprenticeship training in one year and with no tuition fees!
-If you are already working you can take part in the Secondary School Apprenticeship Program.
+School District No. 42 and various post secondary institutions and trades training organizations have joined together to offer apprenticeship training programs to grade 10 and 11 & students.
+If you are already working you can take part in the Youth Work in Trades Program.
 You can earn 16 credits for working.
 Note: You are also able to enter into one of Trades programs at the same time.

 Anyone interested in these programs please call